les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2015-10-23-lecons-apprises-en-developpement-logiciel.markdown

 **7. First understand the existing code.** Most coding requires changing existing code in some way.
 Even if it is a new feature, it needs to fit into the existing program.
 And before you can fit the new stuff in, you need to understand the current solution.
 Otherwise you may accidentally break some of the existing functionality.
 This is means that reading code is a skill that is as necessary as writing code.
 It is also part of the reason why seemingly small changes can still take a long time – you must understand the context in which you make the change.

-**7. Comprenez d'abord le code existant.** La plupart du développement demande à changer le code existant d'une manière ou d'une autre.
+**7. Comprenez d'abord le code existant.** La plus grande partie de l'activité de développement exige le changement du code existant d'une manière ou d'une autre.
 Même s'il s'agit d'une nouvelle fonctionnalité, elle doit s'insérer dans un programme existant.
 Et avant que vous ne puissiez y insérer la nouvelle fonctionnalité, vous devez comprendre la solution existante.
-Sinon vous pourriez cassez quelque chose accidentellement dans une fonctionnalité existante.
+Sinon vous pourriez cassez quelque chose accidentellement au sein d'une fonctionnalité existante.
 Cela signifie que lire du code est une compétence aussi nécessaire qu'écrire du code.
 C'est aussi en partie l'une des raisons expliquant pourquoi ce qui pourrait sembler être des modifications mineures peut toujours prendre beaucoup de temps - vous devez comprendre le contexte dans lequel vous faites le changement.

 **8. Read and run.** Fortunately, there are two complementary methods for understanding code.
 You can read the code, and you can run the code.
 Running the code can be a great help when figuring out what it does.
 Be sure to make use of both methods.